vamsi-karnam/R-Dash/README.md

 - Type: sensor_msgs/PointCloud2

+- Visualization: Rendered in the "Visual" tab under sensor dropdown in rdash v1.2 using --pc2-visual.

-- Visualization: Not rendered directly in rdash v1.x, but the agent can summarize it into numeric statistics (min/max/mean) using --pc2-summarize.
+- Summary: The agent can summarize pc2 data into numeric statistics (min/max/mean) using --pc2-summarize.

 - Best for: LiDARs or depth sensors where quick numeric insight is enough.